sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/testing_pyramid.md

 The Testing Pyramid is often compared with other frameworks like the V-Model, which emphasizes verification and validation through parallel testing phases corresponding to development stages.
 While the V-Model provides a structured approach to testing, the Testing Pyramid focuses on balancing different test types to optimize feedback and coverage.
-Additionally, frameworks like Behavior-Driven Development (BDD) and Test-Driven
+Additionally, frameworks like Behaviour-Driven Development (BDD) and Test-Driven
 Development (TDD) emphasize writing tests before code, aligning closely with the Testing Pyramid's emphasis on thorough and early testing.

 ### Examples